-In December 2015, we issued 137,347 shares of restricted stock to consultants for services rendered.
+In February 2016, we issued 90,000 shares of restricted stock to our building contractor, upon the successful completion of the construction, and 6,667 shares of restricted stock to consultants for services rendered.

-The above issuances were exempt under Section 4(a)(2) of the Securities Act of 1933, as amended, or Regulation S promulgated under the Securities Act of 1933, as amended.
+The above issuances were exempt under Section 4(a)(2) of the Securities Act or Regulation S promulgated under the Securities Act.